matter-labs/zksync/docs/upgrade_mechanism.md

 When all needed Proxy contracts are deployed, one of them (which must implements `UpgradeableMaster` interface) will act as a parameter of constructor of `UpgradeGatekeeper` (it will names "`mainContract`").

-The last part of deploying --- is to transfer mastership of all proxy contracts to the gatekeeper and add them to the gatekeeper's list of managing contracts.

-The last should be done by calling several times `addUpgradeable` function.
+The last part of the deploy process is to transfer all proxy contracts under control of the gatekeeper.
+This should be done by calling several times `addUpgradeable` function.

 So, step-by-step deploy process: